UjvalMadhu/RTL_Development/Divide_by_3/Readme.md

-# RTL design of an FSM that outputs the reminder of an MSB first input stream when divided by 3.
+# RTL design for checking the divisibility of an input stream by 3.

+This project has two designs:
-This project designs an FSM in Verilog that will essentially generate the reminder for an MSB first input stream when divided by 3.
+1. An FSM in SystemVerilog that will essentially generate the reminder for an MSB first input stream when divided by 3.
+2. A more simpler Verilog implementation using 5 muxes that can effectively do the same function.

 ## Modeling the Design